nate-craft/Environment/README.md

 ## Usage

 1. Install **base** Arch Linux from USB with the `archinstall` script.
+  1A.
+Login to WiFi: `iwctl station wlan0 connect <network_name>`
+  1B.
+Select `NetworkManager` as WiFi for new system
 2. Reboot into system drive.
+3. Login to WiFi with `nmtui`
-3. Navigate to `Env` directory.
+4. Navigate to `Env` directory.
-  A. `pacman -Syu git; git clone https://github.com/nate-craft/Environment`.
+  4A. `pacman -Syu git; git clone https://github.com/nate-craft/Environment`.
-  B. Plug in USB drive containing `Env` and optionally any other backed up files.
+  4B.
+Plug in USB drive containing `Env` and optionally any other backed up files.
-4. Ensure the remote environment directory (USB or git cloned) is the current working directory.
+5. Ensure the remote environment directory (USB or git cloned) is the current working directory.
-5. Run `./install.sh` and follow prompts.
+6. Run `./install.sh` and follow prompts.

 ## Keymap